JRagone/metaverse/README.md

 npm run start
 ```

-Visit universe A at http://localhost:3000 and universe B at http://localhost:3001.
+Visit universe A at http://localhost:3000 and universe B at http://localhost:3001 through the [Min](https://github.com/minbrowser/min) browser.